schneebergerlab/plotsr/README.md

 Example files can be found in the [example](./example/) folder.

 ## Command line example
 For demonstration, we visualise the structural rearrangements between four accessions of <i>Arabidopsis thaliana</i> (Col-0, L<i>er</i>, Cvi, and Eri).
 All required files are in the [example](./example/) folder.
-Below is a list of input files:
+Below is the list of input files:
 | File name|  File Description   |
 |----|--------|
 | `*.chrlen` | Tables containing chromosome lengths for all genomes |